How a series of paintings helped tip investigators off to a multi-state sex trafficking ring based out of Plano

 John Perez runs the North Texas Trafficking Task Force, which is led by HSI Dallas.

-"It's in plain sight," Perez said of the signs of sex trafficking that exist all around our daily lives.
+"It's in plain sight," Perez said of the signs of sex trafficking that exist all around us.
 "You see it every day.
 You just don't know what you're looking for."

 It's his job to look and really see.